 Mitsuwa Marketplace is a very busy Japanese grocery store.
 Parking is tough.
 Once you have found a place to park the car, you enter the grocery store and on the right hand side there are many kiosks.
 Some of the tiny stores sell beautiful Japanese desserts.
 There is a Lupica Tea store, a Japanese video store, travel agency, a houseware store and quite a large bookstore.
 Walking past the kiosks you enter the food court.
 There must be at least 12 different eateries with seating in the middle of the food court.
 I see a line in front of one of the establishments, yep, that’s the one.
 Santouka Ramen.

-What’s great about these Japanese eateries is that they either have photographs of the food or molded, 9381274242_fc59d8c76b_bplastic versions of the dish.
+What’s great about these Japanese eateries is that they either have photographs of the food or molded, plastic versions of the dish.
 As I stand in line, I recall from the yelp reviews that the pork ramen is their signature dish.
 From the photos in the window, I see I can order spicy or regular ramen.
 I love spice, but being that it’s my first go around, I decide the regular pork ramen is what I should order.
 Be aware that this place deals only in cash, so bring the green.
 You also have a choice of either a small, regular or large bowl.
 Once you order, find a table and wait until your number is called.
 You have to pay attention as many of the other food places are calling out numbers at the same time.
 As I sit and wait for my number to be called, I noticed that there are mostly Japanese people eating there.
 That is a good sign, that the food is definitely authentic.

 Finally, my number is called and I carry a steaming bowl of noodles back to my table.
 The bowl contains lots of medium sized noodles, green onions, bamboo shoots, a pickled plum (looks like a red marble), Jelly Ear (which I assume is a type of dried mushroom) and Cha-Shu pork swimming in a full bodied broth of goodness.